 The Upper Big Blue NRD Groundwater Management Area was the second one established in Nebraska.
 That was in 1977, right after the Upper Republican Area.
 The Upper Big Blue NRD Groundwater Management Area encompasses all or parts of nine counties and has 1/8 of the total irrigated acres in Nebraska.
 The changes in water levels are closely related to the changes in annual rainfall.
 Coincidently, the Upper Big Blue NRD has more irrigated acres within its boundaries than 37 states.
-The average irrigation use for 2018 was 3.6 inches.
+The average irrigation use for 2019was 2.2 inches per acre.
 This is based on reports covering 1,239,362 acres in the District.
 Approximately, 1,000,000 acres use center pivot irrigation systems.